NikKowPHP/social-brain/chapters/toolkit_summary.md

 This is the toolkit you've built.

 ---
-[AUTHOR'S NOTE: This cheat sheet should be designed as a full-page, visually engaging infographic for easy reference.]
+[AUTHOR'S NOTE: This cheat sheet should be designed as a full-page, visually engaging infographic for easy reference. **CRITICAL: Include a visual representation of the CORE TRIO and ENSEMBLE HIERARCHY.**]

 ### **The Conductor Method Cheat Sheet**